The 3 Different Types of CMO: Which One Are You?

 2. CRM Champion

-- Takes primary responsibility for building customer relations and influencing the delivery of right messaging and positioning to the target market.
+- Takes primary responsibility for building customer relations and influencing the target audience’s proper messaging and positioning delivery.

-- Greatly contributes to creating unforgettable customer experiences in social media, advertising, email, and other channels.
+- Dramatically contributes to creating unforgettable customer experiences in social media, advertising, email, and other channels.

 - Increases loyalty through adopting CRM innovation and hyper-personalization to engage with prospects and clients like never before.